What Really Goes Wrong When We Open Social Media Platforms?

 This sounds hypothetical, totally, right?
 Like how everything turns out to be sea from the road, it’s not the video game or GTA Vice City that we’re tapping our joysticks on.
 Exactly!
 But that hypothetical calamity is happening with most of us if we relate this to social media.

-This is a sea where we’ve transcended from the road, is a social media platform, or say is the internet!
+This sea where we’ve transcended from the road is a social media platform, or say is the internet!
 The boat you’re sailing on the sea is the platform we’ve opted for on Facebook, Instagram, Twitter, YouTube, and if not social media then some OTT platforms like Netflix, and Hotstar.

 So, we can say, to sail our boats in the sea is to stream social platforms on the internet; a sea of virtuality.
 And to drive our vehicles on a road is the reality.